Six Things That Will Make You Motivated to Meal Plan and Get Out of the Food Allergy Dinnertime Rut

 By planning your meals you’ll be using less recipes which means you spend less time searching for them.
 If you spend 1-2 hours per month on finding new recipes, you’ll save 18 hours which is a WHOLE weekend of 9 hour days!
 I think that would fit 2 spa days perfectly!

-Get into a group or class or even just find one other food allergy mama that wants easier mealtimes too.
+Get together with just one other food allergy mama that wants easier mealtimes too.

-Not only that, but doing it together allows you to talk about your goals and make them public.
+Not only that, but as I mentioned in number 1 doing it together allows you to talk about your goals and make them public.
 This means you’re WAY more likely to follow through to completion.

 Motivation to meal plan can come and go but there are simple and practical ways to make sure you won’t lose interest.
 My personal favourite is doing it in a group of other food allergy mamas like the one I’ve created for you.